Changissnz/nu_merchant_principal/README.md

 over source control.

-These three threshold-activation functions suffer from the probable problem of coinciding contradiction in their outputs.
+These three threshold-activation functions suffer from the probable problem of piecewise contradiction between their outputs.
 For Agent B to judge, based on its function $F_{L,U}$ to not cut a particular leaf or fruit $f$, but for its function $F_{branch}$ to label a branch $B$, holding $f$, to be cut